Marc Benioff Sells 5,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 5,000 shares of the business’s stock in a transaction dated Wednesday, October 30th.
-The stock was sold at an average price of $157.05, for a total value of $785,250.00.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 5,000 shares of the company’s stock in a transaction that occurred on Wednesday, November 6th.
+The shares were sold at an average price of $158.86, for a total value of $794,300.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.

 Marc Benioff also recently made the following trade(s):